 \$2,000 Limit Rider Cow Horse - open to horses of any age.
-Horses can be shown in any ARCHA legal equipment, regardless of age, with the appropriate hand position.
-A horse can be shown one-handed in a full bridle or tworein equipment, or can be shown two-handed in an ARCHA approved snaffle bit or hackamore.
-Open to open and Non Pro riders with less than \$2,000 lifetime earnings as of January 1 of the current year in any and all judged working or reined cow horse classes or events, excluding limited aged events earnings, Youth Bridle, and all Rein/Box classes.
+Horses can be shown in any legal, ARCHA, AQHA equipment (one hand or two hand is optional).
+Snaffle Bit, Hackamore, one handed Romal rein or 1 or 2 split reins.
+A horse can be shown one-handed in a full bridle or two-rein equipment, or can be shown two-handed in an ARCHA approved snaffle bit or hackamore, or AQHA legal bit.
+Open to open and Non Pro riders with less than \$2,000 lifetime earnings as of January 1 of the current year in any and all judged working or reined cow horse classes or events, excluding limited aged events earnings, Youth Bridle, and all Boxing classes.
 Riders can ride a horse not owned by themselves or a close family member in this class.
 Riders are responsible for being aware of their earnings in all judged cow horse events (not just ARCHA approved) and enter only those limit classes for which they are eligible.
 Contact Equistat at 1(817) 737-6397 or equistat.com, if unsure.
 If a limit class rider reaches the limit during the course of the show season, said rider may still remain in that class for the duration of the year.
 Persons believing a rider is not following the Limit Rider rules may file a formal protest; refer to Section 4.6.1.